 - Results: Qualified applicants are included on the merit list.
 For admission, the student must receive the required rank and percentage.

-- Counselling: In order to reserve a seat, turn in paperwork, and make payments for admission, an applicant must go to a counselling session given by the institution.
+- Counselling: To reserve a seat, turn in paperwork, and make payments for admission, an applicant must go to a counselling session given by the institution.

 Skills you need for a Bsc chemistry Course

-- Solving problems: Solving problems is a talent that is required in any profession.
+- Solving problems: Solving problems is a talent required in any profession.
 You have to be able to analyse the situation and identify the best remedy.
 Problem-solving skills may be developed through chemistry.
-The more intricate and challenging the issues you practice, the better your creative thinking will become.
+Your creative thinking will improve the more intricate and challenging the issues you practice.

 - A broad view: Practising Chemistry increases your viewpoint.
 You'll have the option of seeing the same situation from numerous angles.
-When you work in a setting that is constantly changing, this skill is helpful to critically evaluate chemical knowledge, synthesise it, and deliver it to a technical audience.
+When you work in a constantly changing setting, this skill is helpful to critically evaluate chemical knowledge, synthesise it, and deliver it to a technical audience.

 - Laboratory work: Chemistry majors become adept in laboratory work and data analysis.
 Chemistry majors use these concepts to address both qualitative and quantitative issues.